Alice Reinheart

 Alice Reinheart (May 6, 1910 – June 10, 1993) was an American actress, best known for her work in old-time radio.
+She also appeared on television.
 An article in the September 1940 issue of Radio and Television Mirror magazine described her as "pert, vivacious, beautiful and talented in writing and music as well as acting."

 Early years

-Reinheart was born May 6, 1910, in San Francisco, California and grew up in Winnemucca, Nevada.
+Reinheart was born May 6, 1910 in San Francisco, California and grew up in Winnemucca, Nevada.
 She was called "a child prodigy, [who] gave piano concerts when she was 12."
 Reinheart "traveled extensively in Europe" before she was 16 years old.
 Later, she studied journalism at the University of Wisconsin, studied drama and languages at the University of California and studied piano at the San Francisco Conservatory of Music.

 Radio

 Reinheart's debut on radio came in 1928 on KYA in San Francisco, California.
 She went on to appear in both soap operas and prime-time dramatic programs.
 A 1936 news brief reported, "She has appeared in as many as 12 programs in one week."
 She was perhaps best known for her role of Chichi in Life Can Be Beautiful (1938-1946).